News

 • Gerald Coetzee: Gerald Coetzee is not a part of South Africa’s squad for the WTC final.
 Coetzee should be available for the remainder of IPL 2025.

-• Kagiso Rabada: Kagiso Rabada is already in India and though he is a part of South Africa’s squad for the WTC final, he might feature in the league stage games before heading out.
-South Africa play Zimbabwe in a four-day warm-up game in Sussex and it clashes with the IPL 2025 final.
+• Kagiso Rabada: Kagiso Rabada is already in India, and though he is a part of South Africa’s squad for the WTC final, he will feature in the league stage games before heading out.
+South Africa play Zimbabwe in a four-day warm-up game in Sussex, and it clashes with the IPL 2025 final.

 Punjab Kings